-We’ve been playing in the kitchen a bit lately using Australian native and wild-grown non-native foods.
-Here are a few bush food recipes we think you might like.
+We’ve been playing in the kitchen a bit lately using Australian native and wild-grown non-native bush food.

 Ok, so they are not native food.
 In fact, many of these plants can be described as invasive weeds.